SOC 2 audits are crucial for tech businesses that store customer data in the cloud and offer services to various organizations.

 SOC 2 audits also govern your company’s various contracts and agreements with other service providers and vendors.
 You’ll need to pay separately for the legal review of these documents by a competent legal firm/expert.

 The bulk of your SOC 2 audit costs are incurred in the pre-audit and audit phases.
-However, the post-audit phase also includes certain charges.
+However, the post-audit phase also includes certain expenses you’ll definitely want to plan for.

 Becoming a SOC 2 certified company means you’ve committed to specific information security and data privacy standards.
 Your primary expense in the post-audit phase is maintaining the minimum standards required in a SOC 2 certification.